KineticCafe/cartage/Contributing.md

 *   Fork the project.
-*   Clone down your fork (`git clone git://github.com/KineticCafe/cartage.git`).
+*   Clone down your fork (`git clone git://github.com/<username>/cartage.git`).
 *   Create a topic branch to contain your change (`git checkout -b my_awesome_feature`).
 *   Hack away, add tests.
 Not necessarily in that order.
 *   Make sure everything still passes by running `rake`.
 *   If necessary, rebase your commits into logical chunks, without errors.
 *   Push the branch up (`git push origin my_awesome_feature`).
-*   Create a pull request against KineticCafe/cartage and describe what your change does and the why you think it should be merged.
+*   Create a pull request against KineticCafe/cartage and describe your change does and the why you think it should be merged.

 ### Contributors